 The main causes of thyroid disease are diet and lifestyle factors that imbalance the digestive fire or agni and metabolism.
 Stress and overwork also play an important part as this causes imbalanced agni and vitiation of the dosha.
 In thyroid disorders kapha dosha is vitiated which can cause a depletion of ojas.
 Once the ojas is affected then the immune system begins to act improperly, attacking the thyroid gland and resulting in depletion of thyroid functions and body metabolism.

 Kapha dosha has the property of guru which means heaviness.
 It also has the property of manda or dullness.
-Treatment should focus on reducing manda guna of Kapha dosha.
+Ayurveda treatment for thyroid conditions like hypothyroidism should focus on reducing manda guna of Kapha dosha.

-Ayurvedic herbal formulas for thyroid include Vaisvanara curnam for Agni Dipana, Varunadi Kasayam, Punarnavadi kasayam and Kancanara guggulu.
+Ayurveda recommends herbal formulas for hypothyroidism like Vaisvanara curnam for Agni Dipana, Varunadi Kasayam, Punarnavadi kasayam and Kancanara guggulu.
 The practice of nasya is also beneficial.

-Foods high in iodine like shellfish should be included in the diet.
-High selenium foods such as Brazil nuts, oysters, tuna, sunflower seeds, whole wheat bread, pork, chicken, mushrooms, whole grains and milk are also beneficial.2
+Ayurvedic treatment for thyroid recommends foods high in iodine like shellfish in the diet.
+High selenium foods such as Brazil nuts, oysters, tuna, sunflower seeds, whole wheat bread, pork, chicken, mushrooms, whole grains, and milk are also beneficial.2

 1 “General Information/Press Room.”
 American Thyroid Association, American Thyroid Association, www.thyroid.org/media-main/about-hypothyroidism/.